jonasbn/pxy-redirect/README.md

 #### first part of url is not a number

+The first part of the URL should be a number (integer), which is translated to a version number.

 #### second part of url is not a string

+The second part of the URL should be a string.

 ### Unable to parse received URL error (500)

+The URL could not be parsed.

 ### `ListenAndServe` fatal error